-The example Trustees' Annual Report and accounts are intended to assist preparers apply the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2015), also known as the Charities SORP (FRS 102).
-Whilst every effort has been made to ensure that the example accords with UK company law and charity law as it applies in Scotland, preparers should refer to the relevant regulations and the Charities SORP (FRS 102) when preparing a charity's accounts.
+The example Trustees' Annual Report and accounts are intended to assist preparers apply the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard for Smaller Entities (FRSSE) (effective 1 January 2015), also known as the Charities SORP (FRSSE).
+Whilst every effort has been made to ensure that the example accords with UK company law and charity law as it applies in Scotland, preparers should refer to the relevant regulations and the Charities SORP (FRSSE) when preparing a charity's accounts.

-The author welcomes comments on the technical accuracy of the example and any observations should be submitted by e-mail to: claire.stuart@oscr.org.uk However if you have any enquiry about FRS 102 or the Charities SORP (FRS 102) please contact your professional advisor or professional body.
+The author welcomes comments on the technical accuracy of the example and any observations should be submitted by e-mail to: claire.stuart@oscr.org.uk However if you have any enquiry about FRSSE or the Charities SORP (FRSSE) please contact your professional advisor or professional body.
 Arts Theatre Trust (A company limited by guarantee)